Wilmington massacre: Background

-In 1860, just prior to the outbreak of the American Civil War, the majority of Wilmington's population was black, and it was also the largest city in the state of North Carolina, with a population of nearly 10,000.
-Numerous enslaved laborers and free people of color worked at the city's port, in households as domestic servants, and in a variety of jobs as artisans and skilled workers.
+In 1860, just before the American Civil War, Wilmington was North Carolina's largest city, with a population of nearly 10,000, most of whom were black.
+Numerous slaves and freedmen worked at the city's port, in households as domestic servants, and in a variety of jobs as artisans and skilled workers.

-With the end of the war, freedmen who lived in many states left plantations and rural areas and moved to towns and cities, not only to seek work, but also to gain safety by creating black communities without white supervision.
-Tensions grew in Wilmington and other areas because of a shortage of suppliesConfederate currency suddenly had no value and the South was impoverished following the end of the long war.
+With the end of the war in 1865, freedmen who lived in many states left plantations and rural areas and moved to towns and cities to seek work, but also to gain safety by creating black communities without white supervision.
+Tensions grew in Wilmington and other areas because of a shortage of supplies; Confederate currency suddenly had no value and the South was impoverished following the end of the long war.

 In 1868, North Carolina ratified the Fourteenth Amendment to the United States Constitution, resulting in the recognition of Reconstruction policies.
 The state legislature and governorship were dominated by Republican officials, with the governor a white man and the legislature made up of both white and black people.
 Freedmen were eager to vote and overwhelmingly supported the Republican Party that had emancipated them and given them citizenship and suffrage.
 However, conservative white Democrats, who had previously dominated politics in the state, greatly resented this "radical" change, which they deemed as being brought about by black residents, Unionist "carpetbaggers", and race traitors referred to as "scalawags".

-Resentment also developed over Confederate veterans being barred from voting and holding public office in the state for a period after the war.
-Many white Democrats were already embittered by the Confederacy's defeat.
-Insurgent veterans joined the Ku Klux Klan (KKK), which orchestrated violence and intimidation to deter blacks from organizing and voting.

-Democrats regained control of the state legislature in 1870.
-After the KKK was suppressed by the federal government through the Force Act of 1870, new paramilitary groups arose in the South.
-By 1874, chapters of Red Shirts, a paramilitary arm of the Democratic Party, had formed in North Carolina.